There is a Painting in Your Tea

 has always been a leisurely affair, much like detailed brushwork that outlines the most delicate curves of a leaf.

-A person who is perpetually busy would not have the heart to tea.
+A person who is perpetually busy would not have the heart to drink tea.
 The preciousness of tea has never been about being high and mighty.
 It doesn't require wealth but rather, time.
-It doesn't demand expertise in tea ceremony or knowledge of its ; instead, it merely wishes for people to witness its youthful appearance in its single, earnest blooming.
+It doesn't demand expertise in tea ceremony or knowledge of its etiquette; instead, it merely wishes for people to witness its youthful appearance in its single, earnest blooming.
 Thus, how could one bear to neglect the unique flavors of each amidst their hustle and bustle?

 There is a Painting in Your Tea-2

 A fine cup of tea needs someone with both time and heart to appreciate it fully.
 A tea plant's youth is entrusted into the hands of those who cultivate it.
 From sprouting to picking, , roasting, and packaging, tea travels through many mountains and rivers before it quietly presents itself to the tea connoisseur.
 If one truly loves tea, they wouldn't treat the tea setting casually.
 Lighting, incense burner, vases, tea pets… countless thoughtful touches cannot be completed on a whim.
-Those days and nights spent meticulously planning are the best respect one can show to tea.
+Those days and nights spent meticulously planning are the best one can show to tea.

 Tea has never demanded that those who understand it must be wise sages.
 To tea, the best kind of person is one with heart.
 In the eyes of such a person, tea's subtleties are never overlooked.